Chonne/algolia-mvc/README.md

 ### backend

-- get rid alltogether of the Entity\App class?
 - better error handling, with proper exceptions and error codes (4xx instead of 5xx if it's the user's fault)
 - validate json with schemas?
 Will require using an external lib
 - use a Router class?